Skip to main content

 snowflakeaircon.sg

-Started short cycling after service: sensor knocked out of clip
+Short cycling after service: sensor knocked out of its clip

-The unit cooled fine before the service visit.
-Right after, it began cutting off every few minutes, then restarting on its own.
+The unit cooled fine before the service visit, then began cutting off every few minutes and restarting on its own.
 The servicing company returned and said the temperature sensor had failed and needed replacing.
 The timing pointed somewhere else.

 Case summary